-Beyond GDPR and similar laws in the United States, there are privacy and data security laws in a growing number of countries around the world, including countries in Latin America where we are planning to open trial sites in the CHASE Phase 2b clinical trial.
+Beyond GDPR and similar laws in the United States, there are privacy and data security laws in a growing number of countries around the world, including countries in Latin America where we have initiated several clinical trial sites in the CHASE Phase 2b clinical trial.
 While many loosely follow GDPR as a model, other laws contain different or conflicting provisions.
 These laws may impact our ability to conduct our business activities.